gaowanliang/DownloadBot/README.md

     - [x] English
     - [x] Traditional Chinese
     - [ ] Japanese
-  - [ ] No human intervention, fully automatic downloads of BT site
+  - [ ] No human intervention, fully automatic downloads of BitTorrent site
     - [ ] Nyaa
     - [ ] ThePirateBay
   - [ ] Other functions
     - [x] File tree output system
         - [x] File tree output for simple folders
-        - [x] Use images instead of text output for complex folder structures
+        - [ ] Use images instead of text output for complex folder structures
     - [ ] Get all CIDs used in DMM via actor ID
     - [ ] Query the movie parameters in "ikoa" (using mahuateng).
     - [ ] Get the numbers of all actors via the javlibary actors' website.